 Holland America Line

-UPDATED 1/6/21: As Holland America Line continues to prepare and develop its plans to meet the Framework for Conditional Sailing Order, the company also extended its pause of cruise operations today.
-This extended pause now includes all departures through April 30, 2021.
+UPDATED 1/6/21: As Holland America Line continues to prepare and develop its plans to meet the Framework for Conditional Sailing Order, the company also extended its pause of cruise operations for all departures through April 30, 2021.
 This includes Alaska, Mexican Riviera, Pacific Coast, Caribbean, Mediterranean and Canada/New England departures.

 Additionally, Alaska sailings on Eurodam and Oosterdam are cancelled through the first week of June.
 Koningsdam, Nieuw Amsterdam, and Noordam Alaska sailings through mid-May are now cancelled.
 Zuiderdam Alaska sailings are also cancelled though early June.